Overview

 Treatments

-Treatment for substance-induced anxiety includes a combination of medical treatment, therapy, and group support.
+Treatment for substance/medication-induced anxiety disorder includes a combination of medical treatment, therapy, and group support.
 In some instances, avoiding exposure to the offending substance can be enough to treat the condition, such as cases of accidental chemical exposure or prescribed medication.
 However, in cases of a substance use disorder, more in-depth treatment may be necessary.

 Therapy

-For those experiencing substance-induced anxiety because of substance use disorders, therapy can be a factor in recovery.
+For those experiencing substance/medication-induced anxiety disorder because of substance use disorders, therapy can be a factor in recovery.
 Cognitive-behavioral therapy (CBT)4 and contingency management (CM) are evidence-based treatments commonly used to treat this condition.
 CBT teaches coping techniques and other skills to retrain negative patterns of thought and behavior, and CM is a reward-based system to reinforce healthier habits.

 Medications